 We sell various instruments and accessories products which are used in conjunction with the da Vinci Surgical System as surgical procedures are performed.
-These products include: EndoWrist[®] instruments, da Vinci Single-Site[®], EndoWrist One Vessel Sealer, EndoWrist Stapler, sterile drapes, vision products (such as replacement 3-D stereo endoscopes), camera heads, light guides, and other items that facilitate use of the system.
+These products include: da Vinci Instruments, da Vinci Stapling, da Vinci Energy, da Vinci Single-Site®, and accessory products.